What Is Handjober?

 Physical Benefits

-- Improved Blood Flow: Sexual arousal and stimulation increase circulation to the genitals, supporting erectile health PubMed.
+- Improved Blood Flow: Sexual arousal increases circulation to the genitals, supporting erectile health (Cohen J, 2013).

-- Pelvic Floor Engagement: Can strengthen awareness and engagement of pelvic floor muscles, important for urinary control and erectile function PubMed.
+- Pelvic Floor Engagement: Engages pelvic floor muscles, which are vital for urinary control and erectile strength (Faubion SS, et al., 2019).

-- Physical Relaxation: The neurochemical changes associated with orgasm can help promote sleep.
+- Aids Sleep and Relaxation: The neurochemical changes from orgasm can improve sleep quality and promote relaxation.

 Psychological Benefits

-- Body Positivity & Comfort: Exploration fosters a better relationship with one's body and helps challenge negative self-perceptions.
+- Promotes Positive Body Image: Self-exploration fosters better relationships with one's body and self-esteem.

 Relational Benefits